Home GitHub Rss

 (write-string "Hello, World!")

-Example
+Example using ql:bundle-system

-1. Create a bundle containing your QuickLisp dependencies:
+1. Create a bundle containing your Quicklisp dependencies:

 (ql:bundle-systems (list "alexandria" "cl-ppcre" ...) :to "bundle/")

-(asdf:defsystem "myapp"
+(asdf:defsystem "my-lisp-program"

 :depends-on (:alexandria :cl-ppcre ...)

-:build-pathname "myapp"
+:build-pathname "my-lisp-program"

 :components (